 How to be a better wife—started with me being humble by being soft, but strong.

 Let me be clear, being soft doesn’t mean you’re a doormat and being strong doesn’t mean you’re better than your husband.

-In addition to the scripture example I shared above and other verses throughout scripture, God brought two very specific books into my life that really helped me to know how to be a better wife.
+In addition to the scripture example I shared above and other verses throughout Bible, God has brought two very specific books into my life that really helped me to know how to be a better wife.

 Both books were not only very insightful but practical and they helped me to take immediate action.

 The first how to be a better wife book was The Power of a Praying Wife by Stormie Omartian.